This article reproduces the out-of-sample analysis of Welch and Goyal

 legend.position = "top")

 The replicated picture matches the d/p panel of WG Figure 1: a quiet first half-century, a climb from WW II to the early 1970s where DP modestly beats the historical mean, a peak around the Oil Shock, and a steep decline through the 1990s as the dividend yield collapsed during the dot-com bull market.
-The IS line (dashed) sits steadily above zero — DP looks like a useful in-sample predictor — while the OOS line (solid) eventually crashes through zero in the late 1990s, the gap between IS and OOS that motivated WG’s “comprehensive look”.
+The IS line (dashed) sits steadily above zero, so DP looks like a useful in-sample predictor.
+The OOS line (solid) eventually crashes through zero in the late 1990s.
+This gap between IS and OOS is what motivated WG’s “comprehensive look”.

 Takeaway